Academic Catalog 2025-2026

 Student Organizations

-Student Organizations include the Accounting Society, American Marketing Association, CSUDH Association of Latino Professionals for America, Finance Society, Human Resources Management Association, Information Technology Society, Latino Student Business Association, and the Logistics and Supply Chain Management Club.
-Students interested in participating in one of these organizations should consult the appropriate Department Chair or stop by the Office of Student Life.
+Student Organizations include the Accounting Society, CSUDH Association of Latino Professionals for America (ALPFA), Economics Club, Finance Student Society, Human Resources Management Association, Information Technology Society, Latino Student Business Association (LSBA), Pre-Law Society, Sports Entertainment and Hospitality Club, and the Global Supply Chain Management Club.
+Students interested in participating in one of these organizations should consult the appropriate Department Chair or stop by the CSUDH Office of Student Life.

 Student Honor Societies